WordPress/gutenberg/docs/reference-guides/interactivity-api/iapi-faq.md

 - **The runtime code needed for the directives is just ~10 KB**, and it only needs to be loaded once for all the blocks.
 - **All the script modules that belong to the Interactivity API (including the `view.js` files) will load without blocking the page rendering.**
-- There are ongoing explorations about the possibility of **delaying the script modules loading once the block is in the viewport**.
+- There are [ongoing explorations](https://github.com/WordPress/gutenberg/discussions/52723) about the possibility of **delaying the scripts loading once the block is in the viewport**.
 This way, the initial load would be optimized without affecting the user experience.

 ## Does it work with the Core Translation API?